Murat Ali Dulupçu

 Murat Ali Dulupçu (born May 24, 1971) is a Turkish economist at the Süleyman Demirel University.

 Biography

 Murat Ali Dulupcu attended the Isparta Anatolian High School in Isparta.
-He graduated from Istanbul University in 1989 with a Bachelor of Arts in Economics and from Suleyman Demirel University in 1995 with a M.A. in Economics.
+He graduated from Istanbul University in 1989 with a Bachelor of Arts in Economics and from Suleyman Demirel University in 1995 with an M.A. in Economics.
 He completed his Ph.D. in Regional Science at Kütahya Dumlupınar University.

 Dulupcu is a member of board of directors at Lakes District Technocity.
 He is a partner and representative of Suleyman Demirel University in EURODITE project.
 He is also a partner in EUROLAB project.

 He was the reporter for 9th Development Plan (2007–2013) of Turkey.